zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-cert/managing-and-monitoring-autonomous-database/managing-and-monitoring-autonomous-database.md

     </copy>
     ```

-## Task 5: Run the `test_proc` Procedure Concurrently in Three Worksheets
+Now, we need to run the `test_proc` Procedure concurrently in three worksheets.

-1. Open 3 worksheets you named **Query 1**, **Query 2**, and **Query 3**.
+5. Open 3 worksheets you named **Query 1**, **Query 2**, and **Query 3**.
 To open 3 SQL Developer Web worksheets, simply go back to the OCI console's Details page for your database, click the **Database Actions** button and in the Database Actions **Launchpad**, click the **SQL** card to open a SQL worksheet in a tab in your browser.
 Do this 3 times so that you have 3 SQL worksheets open in your browser.
 In the first SQL worksheet, select your saved Query 1.
 In the second worksheet, select Query 2.
 In the third worksheet, select Query 3.

     ![Click the SQL card.](./images/database-actions-launchpad.png " ")

-2. **Make sure that each of the 3 worksheets are set to the HIGH consumer group.** Enter - but do not immediately execute - the following execute command in each worksheet.
+6. **Make sure that each of the 3 worksheets are set to the HIGH consumer group.** Enter - but do not immediately execute - the following execute command in each worksheet.
 After you have entered the command into all 3 worksheets, quickly execute the command in each worksheet so that they begin at nearly the same time.

     ````
     exec test_proc;
     ````

-3. While the 3 procedure instances are running concurrently, which in our test runs for approximately 4.5 minutes on a 1 OCPU system (you may see different execution times), go to your Autonomous Database's console page and click **Performance Hub**.
+7. While the 3 procedure instances are running concurrently, which in our test runs for approximately 4.5 minutes on a 1 OCPU system (you may see different execution times), go to your Autonomous Database's console page and click **Performance Hub**.
 In Performance Hub, click the **SQL Monitoring** tab, and look at the Monitored SQL to see that each worksheet is running your procedure.

     ![In Performance Hub click the SQL Monitoring tab.](./images/sql-monitoring-during-query-with-auto-scaling-disabled.png " ")

-4. Go back to your SQL Developer Web worksheets.
+8. Go back to your SQL Developer Web worksheets.
 Make sure all 3 tests in the worksheets indicate that the queries have **executed** completely.
 You can see if the test procedure is still running, completed successfully or failed in the worksheet's status at the bottom of the page.

     **Note**: If your test procedure fails after running for a while, you may be behind a VPN that is timing out your query.
 You may need to disconnect from that VPN to run this test.

     ![Screenshot of a Worksheet indicating that the PL/SQL procedure completed successfully.](./images/procedure-successfully-completed.png " ")

-5. In your **Setup** worksheet, run the following script to view your test's results:
+9. In your **Setup** worksheet, run the following script to view your test's results:

     ```
     <copy>alter session set nls_date_format='DD-MM-YYYY HH24:MI:SS';